Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

   </tr>
 </table>

-<p><strong>Security-conscious and brand-aware organizations worldwide trust</strong> our solution, in <strong>Microsoft 365 public</strong> as well as in <strong>national, sovereign and local cloud environments</strong> such as GCC, GCC High, DoD, China, Bleu, and Delos.</p>
+<p><strong>Security-conscious and brand-aware organizations worldwide trust</strong> our solution, in <strong>public as well as in national, sovereign and local Microsoft 365 clouds</strong> such as GCC, GCC High, DoD, China, Bleu, and Delos.</p>

 <table border="0">
   <tr>